sakuralily11/PersonalizedGP/README.md

 ## Citation

-If you use this code or these benchmarks in your research, **please cite the following publication**:
+If you use this code in your research, **please cite the following publication**:

 Yuria Utsumi, Ognjen Rudovic, Kelly Peterson, Ricardo Guerrero, and Rosalind Picard.
 Personalized Gaussian Processes for Forecasting of Alzheimer's Disease Assessment Scale-Cognition Sub-Scale (ADAS-Cog13).